saharama/UAVClassifier/README.md

 At current stage, we assume the data is captured by wireshark.
 However, we should be able to eliminate this third party tool by using TCPDump and build our own network packet parsing tool.

+We are currently adapting scripts for the Intel UAS.
+Our first look into python and data analysis.

 HOW TO CAPTURE in CLI:

     usage: capture.py [-h] [--monitor] [--file <output file for captured data>]